'Crucial' vote could move Italy to right; many might boycott - KESQ

 While it is a fraught moment for Europe, Sunday’s election could see modern Italy’s lowest-ever turnout.
 The last election, in 2018, saw record-low turnout of 73%.
 Pollster Lorenzo Pregliasco says this time the percentage could drop to as low as 66%.

-Pregliasco, who heads the YouTrend polling company, says Italy’s last three different governing coalitions have left Italians “disaffected, disappointed.
+Pregliasco, who heads the YouTrend polling company, says Italy’s last three different governing coalitions since the last election have left Italians “disaffected, disappointed.
 They don’t see their vote as something that matters.”

 The outgoing government is headed by former European Central Bank chief Mario Draghi.
 In early 2021, Italy’s president tapped Draghi to form a unity government after the collapse of the second ruling coalition of 5-Star leader Giuseppe Conte.